 Via this sample Piece, learn how to both Use external services requiring OAuth2.0 authorization and receive data from the previous Piece as input.

-Type the below commands into your terminal to install the three modules called upon in this sample:
+Type the below commands into your terminal to install the two modules called upon in this sample: